W4KRL/SolarPowerMonitor/README.md

 It uses the Wemos D1 Mini with Arduino software.
 Solar panel output is measured by an INA219 voltage/current sensor module.
 A BH1750 modules measures light intensity.
 <!-- a normal html comment -->
-The unit periodically transmits the measurements to your ThingSpeak channel using the RESTful architecture with HTTP protocol.
+The unit periodically transmits the measurements to your ThingSpeak channel using RESTful architecture with HTTP protocol.
 It goes into deep sleep between transmissions to reduce energy consumption.

 The D1 Mini receives its energy from the collected solar power.
 If the solar power is not sufficient to recharge the LiPo cell in darkness the D1 Mini can be powered with an external 5 Volt USB adapter.